cjdoris/pAdicGaloisGroup/README.md

 ```
 GALOISGROUP
 = "ARM"                   The absolute resolvent method
-  [ Groups: GROUP_ALG         The algorithm used for the group theory parts
-  , Eval: RESEVAL_ALG         The algorithm used to evaluate resolvents
+  [ Eval: RESEVAL_ALG         The algorithm used to evaluate resolvents
-  , Conj: CONJUGACY           Specifies up to what conjugacy the Galois group will be defined
+  , Groups: GROUP_ALG         The algorithm used to deduce the Galois group from resolvents
-  , UseEasyResolvents: BOOL   When true, start by using cheap resolvents
   ]
 | "SinglyRamified"        The algorithm due to Greve for singly ramified extensions
 | "Builtin"               Use Magma's builtin GaloisGroup intrinsic